-Morales shared stories from these communities through a combination of written word and art on silk screen posters, each one dedicated to a specific community or cause.
+Levine Morales shared stories from these communities through a combination of written word and art on multi-media posters, each one dedicated to a specific community or cause.
 One poster read: “Minneapolice.
 Protecting wealth and whiteness since 1867.”
 A second poster read: “Children are not an investment in the future.
 Children are children.”
-This, Morales said, was meant to bring attention to how politics commodify children without acknowledging their inherent value.
-Morales’ artwork is meant to bring awareness to flaws in the system and to spark meaningful dialogue.
+This, Levine Morales said, was meant to bring attention to how politics commodify children without acknowledging their inherent value.
+Levine Morales’ artwork is meant to bring awareness to flaws in the system and to spark meaningful dialogue.

 “If done right,” he continues, “activism can be healing.”

 Throughout his life, his goal has been to amplify community voices, to build coalitions, and to foster healing through his artwork.
 And he has helped to do just that.
 The two enemies to healing, he says, are cynicism and despair.
 These can be just as poisonous for activism.
 Only by being hopeful can one do the work needed to be an activist.

 Levine Morales credits other artists with inspiring him to keep moving forward, and he draws from a wide range.
 A few he lists are the Puerto Rican poster-maker Lorenzo Homar, the American caricaturist David Levine and British children’s book illustrator Arthur Rackham.
 He has also gained inspiration from music, particularly the local musical traditions of Latin America.
 These traditions, “were melded with political poetry to become a political force in building social justice movements of the day.